demccusker/disaster_response_nlp/README.md

 Finally, I built a web app with a simple interface that allows a worker to input a message and receive an answer for what categories it falls into.
 This allows them to quickly categorize messages and direct help where it's needed most.

+The files here are sorted into three folders: app, data, and model.
+Each folder contains the necessary files to run each python script.
+To run the app, first use process_data.py and the csv files available in the data folder.
+This will extract, transform, and load the data into a SQL database.
+Next, build the model using train_classifier.py in the model folder; the model will be saved as a pickle file.
+Finally, use run.py in the app folder to run the web app.

 ### Libraries Used:
 The libraries used for this project include: